Rapid PTSD and trauma relief in 1-5 sessions.

 What You’ve Already Tried

-• Your doctor said, “You’re healing well,” but you don’t feel well.
+Your doctor said, “You’re healing well,” but you don’t feel well.
 Medically, you’re stable.
 The lawsuit was settled, or the insurance covered it, or everyone agreed it was “just an accident.”
 But psychologically, you’re still in the moment of the accident or injury.

-• Regular talk therapy felt like just telling the story over and over.
+Regular talk therapy felt like just telling the story over and over.
 Weeks of sessions where you talked about what happened, processed your feelings about the accident, and learned coping skills.
 The memories still intrude, the fear still controls your decisions, and you’re tired of rehashing it without seeing real change.

-• You tried to “face your fears,” but it was re-traumatizing.
+You tried to “face your fears,” but it was re-traumatizing.
 Exposure therapy or being pushed back into situations too soon made things worse: getting back on the road, going to a medical appointment.
 Your nervous system didn't calm down; it confirmed that these situations ARE dangerous.
 You felt worse, not better.

-• You pursued legal action.
+You pursued legal action.
 Maybe you won your case, maybe you settled, maybe you’re still in litigation.
 But even if you got compensation, the trauma doesn’t just go away.
 Justice and healing are two different things, and you’re still waiting for the healing part.

-What Accelerated Resolution Therapy does:
+What ART does:

-• Allows your brain to reprocess what happened using eye movements
+Allows your brain to reprocess what happened using eye movements

-• Changes how the memory is stored so it stops triggering you
+Changes how the memory is stored so it stops triggering you

-• Happens in 1-5 sessions (60-90 minutes each)
+Happens in 1-5 sessions (60-90 minutes each)

 What changes:

-• The accident becomes just something that happened, not something your brain treats as still happening
+The accident becomes just something that happened, not something your brain treats as still happening

-• Medical settings become neutral locations, not triggers
+Medical settings become neutral locations, not triggers

-• Your body’s threat response turns off because there’s no current threat
+Your body’s threat response turns off because there’s no current threat

-• You make decisions based on what you want to do, not what you’re avoiding
+You make decisions based on what you want to do, not what you’re avoiding

-Accident-related trauma: Studies show that 25-33% of people who experience traumatic injuries develop PTSD symptoms.
 Car accidents are the leading cause of PTSD in the general population.
 The more sudden and unexpected the injury, the higher the risk.

-Medical trauma: When your injury came from the healthcare system, such as surgical complications, misdiagnosis, or medical errors, there’s an additional layer of betrayal.
 You trusted the system to help you, and instead, it harmed you.
 This creates a unique type of trauma that combines physical injury with loss of trust in the medical care system.

 Why ART works for both: ART was specifically researched with military personnel experiencing combat-related physical injuries and shows a 94% treatment completion rate with significant symptom reduction in just 1-5 sessions.